federicoditirro/Catastrophe-Bond-Market-Scraper/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   This will install all the required libraries listed in the requirements.txt file.
+   This will install all the required libraries listed in the `requirements.txt` file.

 ## Usage
 ### Running the Scraper
-To run the scraper, simply execute the scraper.py script:
+To run the scraper, simply execute the `artemis_scraper.py` script:

 ```bash
 python artemis_scraper.py